Primary Navigation Mobile

 • Adaptive suspension option improves ride quality

 Up front the seats are comfortable and supportive, especially the ergoComfort driver’s seat with additional adjustment including a tilt function and electrically controlled lumbar support.
-Tiguan R models get figure-hugging sports seats that remain comfy, but are much better at holding you in place during hard cornering.
+The Tiguan R seats remain comfy, but are much better at holding you in place during hard cornering.

-Volkswagen has worked hard to make sure the Tiguan’s cabin remains quiet with little engine, road or wind noise permeating into the cabin at a cruise.
+Volkswagen worked hard to make sure the Tiguan’s cabin remains quiet with little engine, road or wind noise permeating into the cabin at a cruise.
 Impressively, that’s also true of the Tiguan R despite massive 21in wheels.
-That this is also true On this front, it is worth noting that the diesels are much louder than the petrols, especially on a cold morning.
+On this front, it is worth noting that the diesels are much louder than the petrols, especially on a cold morning.

-It’s also worth noting the 1.5-litre TSI petrol engine has been a little hit-and-miss in terms of refinement within the Volkswagen group.
-Thankfully, it’s a little bit smoother in the Tiguan as it is in the more expensive Audi Q3, which sounds rough and feels lethargic in comparison.
-In the Tiguan, this engine is more willing to rev and a little more refined with fewer vibrations sent into the cabin.
+The 1.5-litre TSI petrol engine has been a little hit-and-miss in terms of refinement within the Volkswagen group.
+Thankfully, it’s a little bit smoother in the Tiguan than it is in the more expensive Audi Q3, which sounds rough and feels lethargic in comparison.